 I think I have already written enough in the previous sections, so let me be quick in this one and say: Don't waste your time reading this.
 This one doesn't seem to be going anywhere, and will remain as a completely lame manga with poorly written (and even generic) characters, average artwork, ridiculous story that doesn't seem to make any sense even when they attempt to explain it and 0 enjoyment.

-I thought it actually was a Pure Comedy Romance.
+My first thought that it actually was a Pure Romcom,

-What i actually got is somekind NTR crap that have been hinted on some chapter.
+What i actually got is somekind NTR crap that have been hinted in some early chapter.

 Moderate, Nothing unique.

-Naoto - Denser than neutron Star, Siscon, Similiar with Generic Harem MC.
+Naoto - Denser than neutron Star, Siscon, a generic School boy.

-Naoto Little Siter (Suzu) - Annoying little brat who keep saying Oniichan.
-Pretty much a derail on the story.
+Naoto Little Siter (Suzu) - Annoying brat who keep saying "Oniichan".
+She derailed the story.

 Satsuki : Does little to no improvement, and there I thought she would be trouble maker for story instead getting thing more complex than it already was